 Emotional symptoms of grief and stress include:

-Losing a baby because of an ectopic pregnancy is one of the most traumatic events that can happen to a person.
 When a couple finds out they were going to have a baby and have an ectopic pregnancy their hopes, dreams and plans are shattered for that child and family, irrelevant if they have never seen or held the baby, not having any mementoes of the baby can also cause great distress.
-You may not have told many people that you were pregnant especially depending on how far along you were, so depending on the medical treatment required you may now have to tell people, take time off work to recover, very often people don’t know how to support you or they may say the wrong thing which only adds to your distress.
+You may not have told many people that you were pregnant especially depending on how far along you were, so depending on the medical treatment required you may now have to tell people, take time off work to recover, very often people don’t know how to support you, or they may say the wrong thing which only adds to your distress.